kanoa20/kanoa20.github.io/docs/leadership-faqs/faq-1.md

 * Born and raised in Hawaii
 * Masters in EE from USC and bachelors in engineering and economics from Harvey Mudd College
 * Extensive experience in technical product leadership in both Fortune 100 companies (Amazon, Raytheon) and disruptive innovators (KEYPR - smart hotels, OTOY - virtual reality)
-* Ex-cofounder of MarketHeist which educated novice investors about financial products
+* Co-founder of MarketHeist which educated novice investors about financial products
 * I enjoy analyzing market behavior, producing music, practicing karate, and sipping whiskey neat